 Please contact me with any questions you have about mindfulness, the program or whether it is right for you.

-All sessions are on a Wednesday evening from 6.30pm - 8.30pm, apart from the 'half day of mindfulness' which on Sunday 30 June.
+All sessions are on a Wednesday evening from 6.30pm - 8.30pm, apart from the 'half day of mindfulness' which is on Sunday 01 December.